JDMR3/Data115/README.md

 Makes sense because it takes more than offence to win in the game of basketball, as defence is just as important.

-Some players shined on the bad teams and vice versa.
+Efficient players shined on bad teams, and the least efficient shined on good ones.

 |Quartiles|True Shooting |